timjzee/frankenstein-v2/README.md

 ## next steps:
 - ~~support processing of individual pages (for debugging purposes)~~
+- maybe we need a double-checking mechanism after two consecutive JOIN/SEPARATE operations where the first operation's curline_part corresponds to the second operation's prevline_part
+  - e.g. in 56-0111 app-SEP-r-JOI-oached --> *app roached*, and
+  - e.g. in 56-0111 a-SEP-n-JOI-obscure --> *a nobscure* we check all possibilities once more
+  - implementation:
+    - register whether previous text also required a JOIN/SEPARATE operation in processText using a global variable
+    - if so, check whether there are any whitespaces in previous_addition
+    - if not, use regex to find the 'word' that precedes previous_addition in print_text
+    - get score for all combos: "a", "b", "c", "ab", "bc", "abc"
+- printing of tail text needs further adjustment: *Laavenz* instead of *Lavenza* in c58-0001
 - check attribution accuracy
 - optimize dataMuse calls
   - ~~In 56-0028 *they* is split up into *the* and *y* due to higher score of *the* compared to *they*.
 By incorporating frequency in algorithm this can be prevented: `sp=they&md=f` > `sp=the&md=f` & `sp=y&md=f`~~